DataDog/hiring-engineers/README.md

 * Take a simple web app ([in any of our supported languages](http://docs.datadoghq.com/libraries/)) that you've already built and instrument your code with dogstatsd.
 This will create **metrics**.
 * While running a load test (see References) for a few minutes, visualize page views per second.
 Send us the link to this graph!
 * Create a histogram to see the latency; also give us the link to the graph
+* Bonus points if your simple app includes a database/webserver/cache we support, and you are able to enable their "integrations" in Datadog
-* Bonus points for putting together more creative dashboards.
+* More bonus points for putting together more creative dashboards.

 ### Level 3